gerd-moellmann/emacs-with-cl-packages/README.md

 The resistance against this, or anything CL for that matter, is simply too high among current Emacs maintainers.

 So, why do this?
 Because I can.
-Some people like to tinker with their init files, others go a step further...
+Some people like to tinker with their init files, others go a step further :-).

 ## New GC